orstavik/JoiComponents/book/chapter5/Pattern1_this_style_is_not_my_style.md

 Because of the possible confusion that can occur with different styles, it is not recommended to use `this.style` as a mechanism to provide the default style of an element.
-Use `this.style` rather as a mechanism to provide
+Use `this.style` rather as a mechanism to deliberately override external style set from the outside.

 ### Example: anti-pattern: Norwegian styled text: setting the default style using `this.style`
 ```html